Imdabossou/archinstallconfig/notes.md

 Timeshift -

-@home subvolume not included by default
+@home subvolume not included in snapshots by default

 sudo nano/etc/fstab - remove any instances of subvoloid. restoring into snapshat using subvoloid results in a dead system